MahChenHan/Assignment2/README.md

 # Assignment2
-E-Commerce Website.
-My project name is my E-Commerce Website.
-In the website the user will be able to shop for items and have an shopping experience on the mobile that comes with gamification features.
+## PlanetCommerce
+Our website name is 'PlanetCommerce'.
+Our website will be equipped with categories and subcategories for ease of navigation, as well as promoting the top sellers recently.
+A contact page will also be implemented, as well as minigames that not only compliment the website, but also rewards the users, be it discounts or special offers.

+## Features include
+- A reward point system
-Features.
-Reward point system.
-A Logo
+- A Logo

-Technologies.
-Browser, HTML, CSS,
+## Technologies used
+- HTML
+- CSS
+- JQuery
+- JavaScript